Company Name Material Name Biomimicry Category HQ (Country) Year Founded Founders About Company Website

 Coronet BioVeg Leather/Exotic Skins Blend ITA 1966 Enrico De Marco

 Coronet has more than 50 years of experience making synthetic leather and continues to innovate in this space.
 With headquarters based in Milan, they also have activities in China and Vietnam.
 They offer four lines of materials, including BioVeg, a material made with recycled polyester from plastic bottles, and bio-polyols obtained from non-food and GMO-free corn crops.
-BioVeg can be up to 81% bio-based, which is said to be the highest percentage of biomass available on the market.
+BioVeg can be up to 81% bio-based.

 https://coronetspa.it/en/lines/

-Eastman Naia™ Silk Plant-derived USA 2020 George Eastman
+Eastman Naia™ Silk/Polyester Plant-derived USA 2020 George Eastman

 Founded in 1920, Eastman is a global specialty materials company that produces a broad range of products found in items people use every day.
 With the purpose of enhancing the quality of life in a material way, Eastman works with customers to deliver innovative products and solutions while maintaining a commitment to safety and sustainability.
 The company produces Naia™, a cellulosic fiber made of 60% sustainably sourced wood pulp and 40% recycled wasted plastics.
 It is available as both a filament yarn and a staple fiber.